-IELTS examiners just love paragraphs!
+IELTS examiners just love writing paragraphs!
 A good paragraph should contain:

 – A topic sentence